Hashtag Web3 Logo

 2. Create a New File: In the file explorer on the left, create a new file named HelloWorld.sol.

-3. Write the Code: Paste the following simple smart contract code into the file:
+3. Insert the Code: Copy and paste the following basic smart contract code into the newly created file:

 // SPDX-License-Identifier: MIT